ticet11/Jokemon/README.md

-# React Router Practice Site.
+# React Router Practice Site

 On the shop page, a list of 10 Chuck Norris jokes are generated from an API.
 Each of those jokes is a link.
 When you click on that link a